lukechanning/chowder-bucket/_posts/2016-03-16-mad-men-modern.md

 But who cares about all that sappy stuff?
 It's time to ask ourselves the big questions.
 Like, "What if the characters in *Mad Men* were working in 2016?"

 > You guessed it: It's the Hypothetical of the week.
-What would it be like if our beloved Sterling & Cooper crew worked today, perhaps in the Bay Area?
+What would it be like if our beloved Sterling Cooper crew worked today, perhaps in the Silicon Valley?

 Thankfully, it's not that hard to get our maths in order.
 So for a detailed look at what the *Mad Men* office might be like, here's the rub: